Frequently Asked QuestionsIf you do not find the answer to your question here, please call us at 760-342-1233.

 I have been asked to attend MADD Panel.
 How do I find one?

 The panels are offered in English and Spanish, you must register in advance (via phone or online) and take your court referral with you.
+As of 2022 the closest MADD Victim Impact Panel is at Desert Regional Medical Center in Palm Springs.

-If your DUI is in a court outside Riverside County they may also require a MADD VIP.
+If your DUI is from a court outside Riverside County they may also require a MADD VIP.
 Typically they will accept a panel attended in Riverside County but you must check with your court of conviction.
 Riverside County MADD VIP can provide documentation of attendance at a panel but you may need to send it to court.

 I'd like more information about your programs.
 Where can I get it?